Skip to main content

 Before You Touch Anything

 It's tempting to head straight to Pinterest and start planning a new kitchen.
 Resist that urge for a week.
-The first thing to do — boring as it sounds — is understand what your house actually needs, not what you want it to have.
+The first thing to do, boring as it sounds, is to understand what your house actually needs, not what you want it to look like.

 Read your survey and EPC

-If you had a homebuyer's survey done, read it properly — not just the traffic-light summary.
-The surveyor will have flagged structural concerns, damp, roofing condition, electrics, and drainage.
+If you had a homebuyer's survey done, read it cover to cover, not just the traffic-light summary.
+The surveyor will have flagged structural concerns, damp, roof condition, electrics, and drainage.
 These are the things that determine your renovation priorities, whether you like it or not.

-Your Energy Performance Certificate (EPC) tells you how energy-efficient your home is, rated A to G. If your rating is D or below, you may qualify for government grants that could fund part of your energy improvements — more on that in the budget section.
+You should also have a look at your Energy Performance Certificate (EPC).
+This tells you how energy-efficient your home is, rated A to G. If your rating is D or below, you may qualify for government grants that could fund part of your energy improvements – more on that in the budget section.

 Check for urgent issues